 Tatachos-Bonbonao: Located at 299 San Juan de Dios Street, Cusco 08002.
 They specialize in chocolate, and their chocotejas are made with either white or dark chocolate or a combination of the two.

 Chocolatería Ruro Cusco: Calle Heladeros 135, Cusco 08002.
-You can also find them at:

 OTHER SIMILAR